mjdamgaard/UP-Web-Project/README.md

 and the database will not record anything about its users other than: username, password, potentially a backup key, and also potentially the rough amount of data downloaded and/or uploaded by the user in the last week or month.
-The database might also store the e-mails of a user but will not link this to the user's account (unless asked to).
+The database might also store the e-mail of a user but will not link this to the user's account (unless asked to).
 It will instead at most just record the number of user accounts that each e-mail address has created, but not which ones.